Originally published June 28, 2021. Updated August 16, 2023.

 Additionally, look around the accident site for cameras.
 If you’re near an intersection, there may be a camera near the lights, or a local business might have surveillance cameras that captured the accident.

-If the accident occurred in a neighborhood, a homeowner might have captured it on their Ring doorbell or home security cameras.
+If the accident occurred in a neighborhood, a homeowner might have captured it on their video doorbell or home security cameras.
 Reach out to any potential video sources as soon as possible since many delete their recordings daily or weekly.
 If possible, ask around immediately after the accident and take down the contact information of anyone who provides you with video footage.

 Look on Social Media: